By Roland Sebestyén

 CBD, or cannabidiol, is one of the most common chemical compounds found in the cannabis plant.
 It is classed as a Cannabinoid, along with THC, but on the contrary to its cousin, it’s not psychoactive – meaning you don’t get high after using it.

 CBD is a naturally occurring chemical known for its potential health and wellness benefits.
-Among its reported benefits is its anti-inflammatory properties which could come handy after a nice workout, game, or match – you name it!
+Among its reported benefits is its anti-inflammatory properties which could come in handy after a nice workout, game, or match – you name it!

-Muscle, pain, and inflammation
+Muscle pain and inflammation

 According to some experts, CBD may offer one of the most efficient solutions to repairing damage caused through exercise.
-In comparison to other products and more traditional methods of recovery, the addition of CBD would mean no setbacks of slowing the recovery process down.
+In comparison to other products and more traditional methods of recovery, the addition of CBD would mean no setbacks in slowing the recovery process down.